zlyreed/TIRED/Leg fatigue/Matlab/VMG_related/README.md

   - Parameters: Median Frequency, Mean Frequency, H2Lratio, H2Mratio, M2Lratio, powerLow, powerMed, powerHigh, powerTotal
   - use matlab functions: "medfreq", "meanfreq" and "bandpower"
 - Use [VMG_Force_RPE_plot_RmsFft_mat.m](VMG_Force_RPE_plot_RmsFft_mat.m) to process the data and output those parameters for each trial:
+  - output example files for a trial:
+    - "Testing14_MVC30_Fatigue1_VMG_rms.mat" (data in in a structure)
-  - output example files for a trial: "Testing14_MVC30_Fatigue1_VMG_rms.mat" and "Testing14_MVC30_Fatigue1_VMG_fft.mat" (data in in a structure)
+	- "Testing14_MVC30_Fatigue1_VMG_fft.mat" (data in in a structure)

 3. **Save grouped slope and begin/end data into tables  (.mat file)**
 - Obtain Begin ("non-fatiguing"), End ("fatiguing") and total ("Begin to End") windows for each trial
   - use function [selectedWindows.m](selectedWindows.m)
-- Calculate mean, SD and fitted functions (e.g., slope) of the different time- and frenqency-domain parameters for each windowed
+- Calculate mean, SD and fitted functions (e.g., slope) of the different time- and frenqency-domain parameters for each window
   - use function [fittedWindow.m](fittedWindow.m)
 - Use [VMG_Force_RPE_BeginEnd_Slope.m](VMG_Force_RPE_BeginEnd_Slope.m) to organize and output grouped parameters
     - BeginEnd_rmsTable.mat (magnitude results in Begin and End windows)